araobp/sensor-network/ansible/README.md

 # Ansible

-I use Ansible for configuring RasPi and OpenWrt routers.
+I am examining if Ansible is useful for configuring RasPi, OpenWrt routers and IoT devices.

 (I never use NetConf)